Our Verdict

 The E4 did an admittedly near-perfect job of cleaning rice, leaving no grains behind on short-pile carpeting, and only leaving a couple of grains buried deep in the fluffier carpet we used in our tests.
 It also did an excellent job of tackling oatmeal, leaving only one or two behind between low and high-pile carpet tests alike.

-When it came to cereal, it broke the larger pieces down and left most of it behind on shorter carpet.
+When it came to cereal, it broke the larger pieces down and left most of it behind on the shorter carpet.
 Surprisingly, it did a very good job on the fluffier carpet, leaving only one piece behind in the form of smaller debris.
 In its attempt to clean flour, it did more damage than good, distributing the mess without picking up much, if any.
 Consider this when you evaluate what your robot vacuum is likely to encounter in your own home.

 Hard Surface Cleaning

 The Roborock E4 does an average job cleaning hard surfaces.
 It performed just ok when encountering rice.
-It flung the tiny grains around as much as it corralled them but did much better with the lighter, higher surface area oatmeal flakes.
+It flung the tiny grains around as much as it corralled them, but did much better with the lighter, higher surface area oatmeal flakes.
 It performed worse on flour, though, ultimately leaving a consistent haze behind and considerable amounts of flour in the grout lines of the tiled floor.

 It also failed to grab any larger pieces of our cereal test.
 Though, to be fair, this is another fundamental design limitation common among robot vacuums.
 They must have relatively low clearance for proper suction, so any larger debris will likely be missed.